alpaka-group/llama/docs/pages/install.rst

 	cmake ..

 This will search for all depenencies and create a build system for your platform.
-If Alpaka is not found, all Alpaka examples will be disabled for building and installing.
+If Alpaka or Vc is not found, all Alpaka or Vc examples will be disabled for building and installing.

 CMake settings after the initial generation may be changed again with: